 The two written assessments are intended to provide you with an opportunity to write a research paper written at a level to allow it to be published in a scientific journal.
 If you have undertaken data collection as part of the MEDS21003 then you can continue to develop that line of research and write a paper on that topic.
-If you have not undertaken any data collection before now you can write a narrative literature review paper on a new or modified topic.
+If you have not undertaken any data collection before now you can write a structured narrative literature review paper on a new or modified topic.
 The topic of the paper should be suitable for your discipline.
-At least 20 journal articles will need to be cited throughout the paper.

-In this assessment item, you will be required to submit an annotated bibliography and a rough draft of your proposed paper with a word limit of 2000 + 10% (1800 - 2200 words).
+In this assessment item, you will be required to submit an annotated bibliography and a rough draft of your proposed paper with a word limit of 2000 +/- 10% (1800 - 2200 words).